 - MacDonald was quoted as saying: “Before the armoury’s renovation started, Seaforth Highlanders Museum staff and volunteers scoured the building for historic material squirrelled away by soldiers.
 Archivists packed four truckloads of art, photos and artifacts for documentation.
 Many of the boxes found had never been opened before.”
 FACTS: The article implies that the museum is a new feature and no mention is made of its long existence.
 There are well established and organized files, a huge Database Accession Register of over 7,270 items that I created and to which others contributed.
 I also created an SOP MANUAL (Standard Operating Procedures) for the operation of the museum and archives.
 The Seaforth Archives were started well before 1946.
 The Seaforth Museum was started by me in 1972 and it is now an official Canadian Forces Museum as of 2003, thanks to the hard work of the many volunteers (including my wife Jeanette) over the decades.
 I searched the armoury in 1971-1972 and that was when the bulk of the items were discovered, things that were hidden away in closets, back rooms, the basement and the attic.
 I do agree that it was a good idea to search the armoury again when the unit moved out in 2012, as a few more items would surface, but it was not, as the article implies, the first time that this had happened.

 - The article said: ” The titles listed on thousands of shoe boxes, crates and even pizza boxes often don’t match what is inside.”
 FACTS: This is blatantly untrue.
 NO pizza boxes were ever used and as far as I know, no shoeboxes were used either.
 The vast majority of the museum and archives boxes were numbered and labelled with their contents.
-We used R-Kive Banker Boxes, and as and when the very small budget permitted, acid free boxes for archival material.
+We used standard R-Kive Banker Boxes, and as and when the very small budget permitted, we used acid free boxes for archival material.

 - ” Newly discovered pieces help document the history of the regiment in ways military records cannot.”
 The example MacDonald used is a kilt apron with the signatures of soldiers in a sub-unit of the 72nd.
 FACTS: The fact is that most, if not all, of these items were “discovered” decades ago and recorded in the Accession Register.
 NOTE: Non-Public Property such as in the Messes was never under the Museum.
-The Sergeant’s Mess and Junior Ranks Club appropriated artifacts (firearms, large cast metal eagle and swastika etc.) from the Museum collection with no apparent permission as no records were found of loans.
+The Sergeant’s Mess and Junior Ranks Club simply took artifacts (firearms, large cast metal eagle and swastika etc.) from the Museum collection with no apparent permission as no records were found of loans.
 Indeed the President of the Mess Committee for the Sergeant’s Mess refused to allow the Museum Curator to inventory these museum artifacts (circa 2010-2011) Yes, there is indeed value in researching the names on these kilt aprons, when time permits.
 There are many signed kilt aprons in the museum collection including the following kilt aprons:.

 - 1973.65.7 “B” Coy, 72 Bn CEF 1916